 How to Implement a Mongoose Schema

-Here are all the steps to implement a Mongoose schema from scratch.
+Here is the full workflow to implement a Mongoose schema from scratch.

 Step 1: Install Mongoose